Pre-Post-Racial America: Spiritual Stories from the Front Lines

 Sandhya Jha addresses the hot topic in a way that is grounded in real people’s stories and that offers solid biblical grounding for thinking about race relations in America, reminding us that God calls us to build Beloved Community.

 Discussion questions at the end of each chapter provide starting points for reading groups.

 ERRATA: A footnote on page 129 was inadvertently truncated.
 The full text should read, " Liberation theology is the study of God with the understanding that God is on the side of the oppressed, and that the voice of oppressed peoples should be privileged in the work of addressing systems of oppression."
 Chalice Press regrets the error.

-"Sandhya Rani Jha touches our hearts with this compelling vision of the Beloved Community by probing themes of racial/ethnic identity and structural oppression through a spiritual lens.
-Her soulful intersections of policy analysis, personal narrative, and theological exegesis will resonate with all who seek to address privilege, profiling, and discrimination across racial and religious boundaries.
-By representing a new generation of freedom activists, Jha effectively challenges racism and fosters solidarity within the human family.” —Ethan Vesely-Flad, organizing director, Fellowship of Reconciliation
+"Sandhya Rani Jha’s soulful intersections of policy analysis, personal narrative, and theological exegesis will resonate with all who seek to address privilege, profiling, and discrimination across racial and religious boundaries.
+By representing a new generation of freedom activists, Jha effectively challenges racism and fosters solidarity within the human family.”–Ethan Vesely-Flad, organizing director, Fellowship of Reconciliation

 "As a seasoned anti-racism teacher, community activist, and faith leader, Jha brings sensitivity and levity to these difficult but deadly important conversations.
 She has given us a tremendous resource to spark much needed conversations about race and religion, and much needed reflection on how each of us can live the values of our faith and be part of courageous change for a better world.”–Chris Crass, activist and author of Towards Collective Liberation